blckbx/lnd_postgres/README.md

 postgres=# \password

-# Take note of your password!
+# Enter password and take note of it!

 # Quit PSQL
 \q